Friday morning was dreary.

 That very unusual burp followed by violent dry heaves.

-While I don't do vomit, I have found myself doing A LOT of vomit over the last few weeks.
+have found myself doing A LOT of vomit over the last few weeks.

 I am getting better at it.